looker-open-source/actions/docs/action_api.md

   label: string
   /** Short description of the parameter. */ description?: string
+  /** If present, the value of this param will come from the value of the user attribute with the given name.
+If the param is also required, then the user must have a valid value for the attribute in order to see the action as a destination option. */
+  user_attribute_name: string | null
   /** Whether the parameter is required to be set to use the action. (default: false) */ required?: boolean
-  /** Whether the parameter contains sensitive data like API credentials. (default: true) */ sensitive?: boolean
+  /** Whether the parameter contains sensitive data like API credentials.
+If so, it will be encrypted and never shown in the Looker UI. (default: true) */ sensitive?: boolean
 }